luke071/RHCSA9-EX200/README.md

 nmcli con up "enp0s2"
 ```

-# Task 2 Configuring a local DNF repository on the Server using the Rocky-9.6-x86_64-dvd image
+# Task 2 Configuring a local DNF repository on Server A using the Rocky-9.6-x86_64-dvd image

 Mount ISO on RHEL 9:
 ```bash